 Global markets look shaky.
 Global stocks were volatile this year, and even U.S. stocks have followed their path lower in recent months.
 The million dollar question is whether this will result in a global market crash in 2019 or whether this is the end of a weak period.
+After publishing our Stock Market Crash In 2019 Brewing forecast we now look at global markets.
 Based on these 5 charts we want to make a point about the probability of a global market crash in 2019, and indicate which leading indicators to watch.

 InvestingHaven’s recent analysis of the important and violet global market crashes recent decades shows that any important crash started with weakness in currency and credit markets.

 In other words any attempt to forecast a global market crash starts with a thorough analysis of leading currency charts as well as yields.